Ethics03/nevblog/content/about.md

 - I like to use Linux, I use **Arch Linux** as my Operating System.

-- I'm currently working on my startup **blud - your internet dorm** - will give details in blogs.
+- I'm currently working on my startup **Dex** - will give details in blogs.

 **My setup:**